hopem8/HUM-331-Princeton.github.io/_posts/2021-02-15-ExploringFinalProjectIdeas!.md

 he references.
 At this point, I think the best way to create an effective digital tool would be to read the journal in its entirety, and then identify a few key entries that could be used to identify and discuss broader themes.
-In order to provide proper background for the source itself, I still want to try to answer many of the fundamental questions I have about the author himself, since his biography is likely relevant to his motivation for making the journey West and keeping a journal in the first place.
+In order to provide proper background for the source, I still want to try to answer many of the fundamental questions I have about the author himself, since his biography is likely relevant to his motivation for making the journey West and keeping a journal in the first place.
 However, this is not my final decision as far as the medium/tool is concerned, and as I read the journal, I may discover a more natural path to take in the presentation of the source.
-Whatever I do, I want to make sure to use many images, especially of the journal pages themselves, since I think that a visual aspect important part of any digital tool (although I am fully aware that this may just be my own personal preference).
+Whatever I do, I want to make sure to use many images, especially of the journal pages themselves, since I think that a visual aspect is an important part of any digital tool (although I am fully aware that this may just be my own personal preference).

 ## What challenges do I anticipate?